saturnlighting/literature-review/README.md

 # Results

 <Subject area>The scientific literature was found to be broadly spread
-across several disciplines, including engineering and technology, transportation, road safety, and public health.
+across several disciplines, including engineering, transport, road safety, and public health.

 <Themes>Five main themes emerged: 1.
 Cycling behaviour and lighting 2.
 Cycling collisions and lighting 3.
 Cycling, crime and lighting 4.